 The most important thing that sets globus sensation apart from other potential causes is its impact on swallowing.
 If you have difficulty swallowing, you may be experiencing another, more serious issue.

 If you experience this sensation but have no difficulty swallowing, you’re likely experiencing the common globus sensation.

 Learn more about what causes a lump in your throat, when it’s a sign of something more serious, and what you can do to ease it.

-Doctors and researchers aren’t sure what causes this condition.
-It can impact people of any age and gender, and it may come and go throughout your life.
+Doctors and researchers are not quite sure what causes this condition.
+It can impact people of any age or sex, and it may come and go throughout your life.

-Other common conditions that can cause a feeling of a lump in the throat include:
+Other common conditions that can cause a feeling of a lump in your throat include:

-When not in use for talking or swallowing, throat muscles are often relaxed.
-However, if they don’t relax correctly, you may feel more tension than normal.
+When they’re not in use for talking or swallowing, throat muscles are often relaxed.
+However, if they do not relax correctly, you may feel more tension than usual.
 This can sometimes feel like a lump or bump in your throat.